mattscilipoti/guard-codeclimate/Readme.md

 Install the gem with:

-    gem install guard-shell
+    gem install guard-codeclimate

 Or add it to your Gemfile:

-    gem 'guard-shell'
+    gem 'guard-codeclimate'

 And then add a basic setup to your Guardfile:

-    guard init shell
+    guard init codeclimate

 ## Usage

 If you can do something in your shell, or in ruby, you can do it when a file changes with guard-shell.
 It simply executes the block passed to watch if a change is detected, and if anything is returned from the block it will be printed.
 For example

 ``` ruby